joergschultzelutter/mpad/docs/COMMANDS/ACTION_KEYWORDS.md

 Based on the coordinates and altitude settings from aprs.fi, MPAD determines the probe's landing coordinates predictions and returns them to the user.
 Similar to the ```whereis``` keyword, this keyword also provides additional direction information (address, bearing etc) to the user.

+__CURRENT LANDING PREDICTION IS KNOWN TO BE INCORRECT__ so don't rely on it yet.

 Action Keyword can be combined with [date](DATE_KEYWORDS.md) / [daytime](DAYTIME_KEYWORDS.md) keyword parameters: __NO__

 #### Formats